Coelecanth/project2FlagIt/TESTING.md

 ### JavaScript (Jest Testing)

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Adjust the code below (file names, etc.) to match your own project files/folders.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-I have used the [Jest](https://jestjs.io) JavaScript testing framework to test the application functionality.
+I have used the [Jest](https://jestjs.io) JavaScript testing framework to test a smal elelemt of the application functionality.

 In order to work with Jest, I first had to initialize NPM.